 NEW RENAULT KANGOO Z.E.
 CONCEPT

-No conventional mirrors or door handles on the concept presented at the Commercial Vehicle Show in Frankfurt last year.
-Specifications or exact release date are not out yet, but we can expect a much-increased battery capacity compared to the 33kwh available on the original model, and a three-phase onboard charger on the next-generation Kangoo.
+No conventional mirrors or doors handles on the concept presented at the Commercial Vehicle Show in Frankfurt last year.
+Specifications or exact release date are not out yet, but we can expect a much increased battery capacity compared to the 33kwh available on the eponymous model, and a three-phase on-board charger on the next-generation Kangoo.

 Expected starting price TBC